tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

   * Traditionally, server farms, or large clusters of machines, required large up-front costs and overhead related to server maintenance.

-  * With the inception of cloud computing, however, companies no longer had to purchase their servers for their data-processing needs, but instead could "rent" servers from another vendor on an as-needed (and, therefore, much cheaper) basis.
+  * With the inception of cloud computing, however, companies no longer had to purchase their own servers for their data-processing needs, but instead could "rent" servers from another vendor on an as-needed (and, therefore, much cheaper) basis.
 This allowed smaller companies to compete with larger, more established companies about utilizing big data.

   * Also, because cloud vendors like Amazon Web Services (AWS) manage hosting and deployment of servers in the cloud, the time-to-market for companies to reap the benefits of investing in technology has decreased, as they can push their applications and features quicker.